MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/RSSK-terms-conditions.md

 in processing an actual transaction.

-1.	**Limitations.** You may not (i) deploy your websites to a live production environment of Dynamics 365 Finance; (ii) distribute the software or your customization packages to third parties;
+1.	**Limitations.** You may not (i) deploy your websites to a live production environment of Dynamics 365 for Finance and Operations; (ii) distribute the software or your customization packages to third parties;
 or (iii) deploy websites that you create with the software for third parties to access over the Internet, unless Microsoft permits you to do so under another agreement.
 Microsoft may add or remove components from the software from time to time.

-1.	**Microsoft Dynamics 365 Finance Subscription.** Use of the software requires a valid Dynamics 365 Finance subscription.
-Your access to Dynamics 365 Finance through the software must comply with the existing terms for the service that apply to you through your subscription license.
-You may lose access to the Dynamics 365 Finance online service (i) if your Dynamics 365 Finance subscription license expires or is terminated, or (ii) your license to this software is terminated.
+1.	**Microsoft Dynamics 365 for Finance and Operations Subscription.** Use of the software requires a valid Dynamics 365 for Finance and Operations subscription.
+Your access to Dynamics 365 for Finance and Operations through the software must comply with the existing terms for the service that apply to you through your subscription license.
+You may lose access to the Dynamics 365 for Finance and Operations online service (i) if your Dynamics 365 for Finance and Operations subscription license expires or is terminated, or (ii) your license to this software is terminated.